mguenther/quarkus-workshop-mitigation-strategies/ASSIGNMENT.md

 2. Familiarize yourself with the configuration parameters of a dead letter queue for a channel.
 What properties are available?
 What are their defaults? (cf. [https://quarkus.io/guides/kafka](https://quarkus.io/guides/kafka))

 3. Implement a dead letter queue for channel `events`.
-The name of the dead letter queue should be `dead-letter-topic-events`.
+The name of the dead letter queue should be `dlq-events`.
 After you've successfully implemented the DLQ for this channel, the provided test cases in `DeadLetterQueueTest` should run successfully.

 4. Compare the original message with its corresponding message in the dead letter queue.
 What can you observe? (you can use test method `inspectOriginalAndFailedMessage` in test class `DeadLetterQueueTest`).